-Only holders of record of our common stock as of the close of business on March 16, 2020 are entitled to receive notice of, and to vote at, the Annual Meeting.
+Only holders of record of our common stock as of the close of business on March 15, 2021 are entitled to receive notice of, and to vote at, the Annual Meeting.
 Each holder of common stock will be entitled to one vote for each share held on all matters to be voted upon at the Annual Meeting.
-At the close of business on March 16, 2020, there were 9,352,498 shares of our common stock issued and outstanding.
+At the close of business on March 15, 2021, there were 16,011,385 shares of our common stock issued and outstanding.

 A quorum of stockholders is necessary to take action at the Annual Meeting.
-Stockholders representing a majority of the outstanding shares of our common stock (present in person or represented by proxy) will constitute a quorum.
-We will appoint an inspector of elections for the meeting to determine whether or not a quorum is present and to tabulate votes cast by proxy or in person at the Annual Meeting.
+Stockholders representing a majority of the outstanding shares of our common stock (present online at the Annual Meeting or represented by proxy) will constitute a quorum.
+We will appoint an inspector of elections for the meeting to determine whether or not a quorum is present and to tabulate votes cast by proxy or online at the Annual Meeting.
 Abstentions, withheld votes and broker non-votes (which occur when a broker, bank or other nominee holding shares for a beneficial owner does not vote on a particular matter because such broker, bank or other nominee does not have discretionary authority to vote on that matter and has not received voting instructions from the beneficial owner) are counted as present for purposes of determining the presence of a quorum for the transaction of business at the Annual Meeting.